Labour promises investment in green business, EVs, clean jobs

 Under Christopher Luxon, National planned to spend $257 million on 10,000 new EV chargers.
 Labour’s response was more muted: to double public EV chargers on the main highway and build up to 1000 points in rural communities.

-Labour’s new Just Transitions Minister would produce a strategy to help employers into greener jobs, and establish a centre to train new and existing energy workers, the document said.
+Labour’s new Just Transitions Minister would produce a strategy to help employees into greener jobs, and establish a centre to train new and existing energy workers, the document said.

 The party would invest in major new public transport systems in Auckland, Wellington and Christchurch.

-The 103 diesel boilers in schools would be swapped using $50m raised from carbon penalties.

-Labour would invest $70m in climate research – another new election promise.
-It would also limit development in high-risk parts of the country, to limit the houses and infrastructure subject to flooding and fires.
+Labour would put $70m into climate research – another new election promise.
+It would also restrict development in high-risk parts of the country, to limit the houses and infrastructure subject to flooding and fires.

 Prime Minister Chris Hipkins said the policy document was “not a complete list” of the actions a Labour-led Government would take.
 He promised to listen to advice from officials and the Climate Change Commission and lead the work when finalising an emissions reduction plan next year.